-The main goal of Quiet Light Broker is to provide all the information their clients need to make a well-informed decision whether to sell their company or not.
-Thus, Mark and his team don’t sell companies at all cost.
+The main goal of Quiet Light is to provide all the information their clients need to make a well-informed decision whether to sell their company or not.
+Thus, Mark and his team don’t sell companies at all costs.

 I would never want to have somebody sell their business and a year later think “That was a really really stupid thing to do”.

-They understand that selling a company is a very personal decision which isn’t necessarily financially driven.
+They understand that selling a company is a very personal decision that isn’t necessarily financially driven.

 People sell (their businesses) because the landscape of their life changes.
 Something else changes in their life, their goals change or the opportunity landscape changes.